fincs/SciTE4AutoHotkey/scipatches/README.md

 ### 32-bit version

 Use MinGW to build everything.
 In order to do that, use the provided batch files. dbguihlp has not got a batch file, so use the instructions in the comments.
-Newer versions also require the use of `-static-libgcc` in order to remove the libgcc.dll dependency.
+Newer versions also require the use of `-static-libgcc` in order to remove the libgcc.dll dependency (already added to the makefiles).

 ### 64-bit version